The Colonial Period

 1. Introduction: American History in Global Perspective

-In class we will try to learn each other's names and go over the syllabus.
-Then we'll watch Human history in one short video and read a brief excerpt from James C. Scott, Against the Grain: "A Narrative in Tatters"; and a David Brooks column, "The Great Affluence Fallacy" and try to place American history into a deep, global history of humanity.
+During this brief first class we will try to learn each other's names and go over the syllabus.
+If time we'll dip into the first readings in the Orange course reader ("Supplemental Docs"): excerpt from James C. Scott, Against the Grain: "A Narrative in Tatters"; and a David Brooks column, "The Great Affluence Fallacy."

 2. Free "Barbarians" and Freeborn Englishmen